 Cyber attackers typically employ DDoS attack tools to disrupt the normal operations of targeted websites, servers, or networks by overwhelming them with a flood of internet traffic.
 These tools exploit multiple compromised computer systems as sources of attack traffic.
 Devices can include computers and other networked resources such as IoT devices.
 The sophistication and availability of these tools have increased over the years, making it easier for attackers to launch large-scale attacks.

 Using DDoS tools to conduct cyber attacks for malicious purposes is illegal and unethical, but similar incidents occur frequently and the number is increasing significantly.
-So what tools can be used to conduct DDoS attacks?
-Understanding these tools is crucial to developing effective defenses.
+Understanding these tools is crucial to developing effective defenses that can identify and mitigate attacks before they cause significant damage.

-The following provides a comprehensive overview of the tools commonly used to perform DDoS attacks and their principles and mechanisms, along with an introduction to the DDoS protection capabilities of the EdgeOne product.
+The following provides a comprehensive overview of the tools commonly used to perform DDoS attacks and their principles and mechanisms:

 Description: Originally developed for network stress testing, LOIC has been repurposed for DDoS attacks.
 It is an open source tool that allows users to attack the target server by sending a large number of requests.
 LOIC can use a single user or multiple users to work together to form a distributed attack, thereby increasing the power of the attack.
 This tool also has a HIVEMIND mode.
 It lets attacker control remote LOIC systems to perform a DDOS attack.
 This feature is used to control all other computers in your zombie network.
 This tool can be used for both DOS attacks and DDOS attacks against any website or server.
 The most important thing you should know is that LOIC does nothing to hide your IP address.